 Over the years, God has abundantly blessed Mt.
 Calvary Lutheran Church through the faithful proclamation of His Word and the administration of the Sacraments.
 Now over 90 years, Mt.
-Calvary Lutheran Church numbers over 1,050 Baptized souls, including over 850 Communicant members.
+Calvary Lutheran Church numbers about 1,000 Baptized souls, including about 800 Communicant members.

 |Rev. T.H.
 Joeckel||Oct.
 1926 - Dec.
 1935|